reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 1. At the bottom left of the Power BI portal, switch to the **Data Warehouse** experience.

-    The Data Warehouse home page includes a shortcut to create a new warehouse:

    ![01](./Images/lab2-image1.png)

 2. In the **Data Warehouse** home page, create a new **Warehouse**.